 Pattern

-ROW 2: Insert your hook under all loops the HDC made and to the left of the stitch post (HDC in between the posts – see diagram below).
-Work across the row, making sure the last stitch is in-between the last post and the chain 2 turning chain.
-CH 2 and turn.
+ROW 2: Work 1 WHDC in each space across the row.
+Be sure the last stitch is between the last post and the chain 2 turning chain.
+CH 1 and turn.

 Repeat row 2 until the scarf reaches 55 inches or your desired length.